gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Us Roos are pretty fast," Sindy said.

-"And clever," Special Blazes added.
+"And clever," Special Blazes added, clapping her on the shoulder.

+And then Patient straightened up.
+"No," it hissed,
+"You will *not* stop me."
+A giant foot came down on top of Nash's lightning gun, crushing it.
+As the militia scattered,
+the giant bot began striding toward the ark.

 </section>